Original article

 Experimental protocol

 For the assessment of endothelial function and calculation of work rate for the exercise bouts, participants attended the laboratory on two occasions (separated by 1 week).
 Participants were instructed to refrain from exercise participation and consuming alcohol and caffeine for 12 hours prior to each visit.
 At the first visit, a fasted blood sample (~50 mL) for the assessment of CVD risk blood markers and CAC number and function was completed.
-At the second visit, a cardiorespiratory fitness test was completed to determine peak aerobic capacity (Embedded Image ) and lactate threshold.
+At the second visit, a cardiorespiratory fitness test was completed to determine peak aerobic capacity ( Inline Formula ) and lactate threshold.
 On three further occasions, each separated by ≥1 week (to allow exercise-induced changes in CACs to return to baseline levels), participants completed 30 min of either moderate-intensity continuous (CON), moderate-intensity interval (MOD-INT) or heavy-intensity interval (HEAVY-INT) exercise bouts.
 Only nine participants completed the heavy-intensity bout.
 To assess the acute effects of each exercise bout on endothelial function, assessments were completed before and 15 min after exercise.
 For CAC number and function, blood samples were acquired 30 min post exercise and results compared with that of visit 1.

 Variables assessed before and after exercise sessions